Quasi-fibered boundary pseudodifferential operators: Symbol maps of operators

-Indeed, because of the blow-up of $\Phi_j$ for $H_j>H_i$, the front face $\ff_i$ does not quite correspond to the radial compactification $\overline{{}^{\phi}NH_i}$ of ${}^{\phi}NH_i$, but a slightly more complicated one.
-More precisely, as expected, the boundary hypersurface $\ff_i\cap H_{ii}$ of $\ff_i$ corresponds to one face added to infinity to compactify ${}^{\phi}NH_i$, but the blow-up of $\Phi_j$ for $H_j>h_i$ creates another one, namely $\ff_i\cap H_{jj}$.
+More precisely, as expected, the boundary hypersurface $\ff_i\cap H_{ii}$ of $\ff_i$ corresponds to one face added to infinity to compactify \eqref{sm.18b}, but the blow-up of $\Phi_j$ for $H_j>H_i$ creates another one, namely $\ff_i\cap H_{jj}$.
 Notice that this is consistent with the fact that the isomorphism \eqref{vf.2} involves multiplication by $x_j$ (through multiplication by $v_i$).
 Since we impose rapid decay at $\ff_i\cap H_{jj}$ for $H_j\ge H_i$, the identification \eqref{sm.18} can therefore be seen as being induced by the isomorphism \eqref{vf.2}. \begin{remark} The identification \eqref{sm.18} should be compared with the identification \cite[(7.12)]{DLR} which holds essentially for the same reasons.
 In fact, the justification in \cite{DLR} for this identification is not the correct one since for the same reason as for the $\QFB$ calculus, the front face considered in \cite{DLR} is not quite the radial compactification of a vector bundle as erroneously claimed in \cite[(7.11)]{DLR}. \end{remark}

 However, it is not completely clear a priori that the natural composition of \eqref{sm.8} is the same as the composition for suspended $\QFB$ operators. \begin{lemma} Under the identification \eqref{sm.18}, the composition \eqref{sm.8} corresponds to the composition for families of suspended $\QFB$ operators. \end{lemma} \begin{proof} We will follow the approach of \cite[\S~4]{Mazzeo-MelrosePhi}.
 Fix a boundary hypersurface $H_j$ of $M$.
 Given $p\in H_j$, let